-As President Trump takes office on January 20, 2025, it is anticipated many of President Biden's regulations and policy enactments will be amended and potentially rolled back entirely in some cases.
-Cascade will evaluate impacts from policy changes in the new administration when they are implemented.
+Following President Trump taking office on January 20, 2025, many of President Biden's regulations and policy enactments are being rolled back.
+Cascade will continue to evaluate impacts from policy changes in the new administration as they are implemented.

 1. Congressional Actions